lassebunk/gretel-trails/README.md

 Trails are now transferred invisibly to the next page when the user clicks a link.

-See Customization below for info on changing this selector.
+See Customization below for info on changing the `.js-append-trail` selector.

 ## Customization